franiglesias/tb/README.md

 # tb

-A dockerized dojo template environment to play with PHP testing.
+A dockerized dojo template environment to play with PHP testing and TDD.

 This is a base project that can serve as starting point or dojo to practice with php testing and symfony 4.